magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_depend_types.md

 ---

 <h2 id="m2devgde-moddep-declare-dep">Types of module dependencies</h2>
-Module dependencies in Magento can be of two types: hard and soft dependencies.
+There are two types of Magento module dependencies: hard and soft dependencies.

 <h3>Hard dependencies</h3>

-A <i>hard dependency</i> implies that a module cannot function without the modules upon which it depends.
+Modules with a <i>hard dependency</i> on another module cannot function without the module it depends on.
 Specifically:

-* The module contains code that uses logic from another module directly that is, the latter's instances, class constants, static methods, public class properties, interfaces, and traits.
+* The module contains code that directly uses logic from another module  (for example, the latter module's instances, class constants, static methods, public class properties, interfaces, and traits).

 * The module contains strings that include class names, method names, class constants, class properties, interfaces, and traits from another module.